hortonworks/cloudbreak-docs/docs/customizations.md

 Flag for Autoscale automatic database schema update

     PUBLIC_IP
-Ip address or hostname of the public interface
+IP address or hostname of the public interface

     REST_DEBUG "false"
-Enables REST call debug level in Cloudbreak and Autoscale
+When set to "true", enables REST call debug level in Cloudbreak and Autoscale

     SL_ADDRESS_RESOLVING_TIMEOUT
 DNS lookup timeout of Authentication service for internal service discovery

     SL_NODE_TLS_REJECT_UNAUTHORIZED "0"
-Enables self signed certifications in Authentication service
+When set to "0", enables self-signed certifications in Authentication service

     SULTANS_CONTAINER_PATH /sultans
 Default project location in Authentication service container

     TRAEFIK_MAX_IDLE_CONNECTION 100
-Configures --maxidleconnsperhost for Traefik
+Sets --maxidleconnsperhost for Traefik to the value entered

     UAA_CLOUDBREAK_ID cloudbreak
 Identity of the Cloudbreak scope in Identity